 Average California Auto Insurance Rates

-Average auto rates are important to know when you’re buying insurance.
+Average rates are important to know when you’re buying a new policy.
 They can help you find out if you’re currently paying above or below the average.
 If you’re paying above, it may be time to look for a better deal.

-Surprisingly, California’s auto insurance rates stack up well to the national average.
+Surprisingly, California car insurance rates stack up well to the national average.
 In the table below, you can see that only collision coverage rates in California are higher than the national average.

 |Coverage||California Average||US Average|